paul1956/CareLink/README.md

 - 8/07/2022

 ## What's New in this release
+  New in 35.0.1
+  Add back pump model number
+  Update version

   New in 3.5.0.0
   Complete rewrite of time handling
   Improved support for mmol/L with all values scaled